The Gauge Theory of Measurement-Based Quantum Computation: The gauge theory of MBQC

 \paragraph{Analogy} It is useful to compare the definitions of flux (both physical and MBQC) with more familiar gauge theories such as electromagnetism.
 In $U(1)$ gauge theory, the Aharonov-Bohm effect relates the flux of a magnetic field through a loop to the additional phase incurred by a charged particle that circles that loop:

-Written in this form, the flux is also known as a Wilson loop.
-The object $D_\mu = \partial_\mu + A_\mu$ is the covariant derivative, which generates parallel transport in the underlying $U(1)$ fiber bundle.
+Written in this form, the flux \bartek{is measured by the logarithm of a Wilson loop.} The object $D_\mu = \partial_\mu + A_\mu$ is the covariant derivative, which generates parallel transport in the underlying $U(1)$ fiber bundle.
 In more technical language, $D_\mu$ is the Ehrenfest connection---the generator of parallel transport acting in the total space $\mathcal{E}$.
 It is the action of $D_\mu$, which is pictured in red in Figure~\ref{holonomy}.

 The object $A_\mu$ is what physicists call the gauge potential.
 As emphasized before, it is defined relative to a section $f$, which is a map from the base to the fibers.
 The equality of the two integrals in (\ref{u1wilson}) follows from the assumed single-valuedness of $f$.
 The two integrands differ by pure coordinate transport $\partial_\mu = D_\mu - A_\mu$ in the base, which lifts in total space to following the section $f$.
 When the section is single-valued, a closed loop in the base lifts to a closed loop in total space and explicitly including $\partial_\mu$ in (\ref{u1wilson}) becomes immaterial.